thomasdarimont/keycloak_mod_auth_oidc_example/README.md

 https://github.com/pingidentity/mod_auth_openidc

 ## Define the Keycloak client for the mod_oidc client

-In the example the docker host has the IP: 172.17.0.1 and the Keycloak instance is also available via that IP address and the port 8081.
+Note that the docker host and the Keycloak instance is available via the IP: 172.17.0.1.
+Keycloak runs on port 8081.

 The Docker container has the IP: 172.17.0.2